How to Add Mindfulness to Your Day

 By now most of my friends and family are aware of my mindfulness bell and maybe even use it as a trigger when I’m around them, who knows.
 I have had only one person laugh at me after I explained it, but that’s totally his loss.
 So don’t be afraid, only 5-10% of the people in your life will judge you for this one (not based on scientific research, results may vary).

 I hope these tools help you add the practice of mindfulness to your day!
+If you're interested in deepening your practice, online mindfulness training programs are becoming more popular and are a great way to learn the history of meditation and mindfulness.
 Let me know what YOU do to practice mindfulness.
 Shoot me an email, comment or DM on social.